pmbstyle/fara-agent/README.md

 ## Limitations

 - Quantized models have reduced capabilities vs full model
-- LM Studio has issues with multiple images in conversation history
+- LM Studio has issues with multiple images in the conversation history
 - Some complex tasks may cause loops (scrolling, navigation)

 ## Troubleshooting